adaltas/node-parameters/README.md

 **Important:** If you encounter issue while installing cloud9, it might be because the npm module expect an older version of Node.

-Here's the procedure to use the newer version on the devel branch:
+Here's the procedure to use the latest version:

 ```
 git clone https://github.com/ajaxorg/cloud9.git
 cd cloud9
-git checkout -b devel origin/devel
 git submodule update --init --recursive
 npm link
 ```